RafaelSonego/interviewQuestions/README.md

 # interviewQuestions
-This is a simple project using Java, Spring boot and MVC for improving some concepts about Spring and Java.
+This is a simple project using Java, Spring boot and spring MVC for improving some concepts about Spring and Java.
-The idea is to create a project for share some question about the interview.
+The idea here is create a REST API.